Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Once you fix your obsession with food, then consider trying a reduced intermittent fasting schedule of fasting for only 12-14 hours and increasing the eating window to 10-12 hours.

-Then play with the idea of the 16/8 IF approach.
+Then you can play with the idea of the 16/8 intermittent fasting approach.

-The body has several hormones that play a role in telling you when you’re hungry (ghrelin) and when you’re full (leptin).
+The body has several hormones that play a role in telling you when you’re hungry (ghrelin hormone) and when you’re full (leptin hormone).

 For some people who fast, these hunger hormones may get thrown out of balance, meaning you’re at higher risk for uncontrollable appetites and binging.